macrozone/location_service/app/app.coffee.md

 ### Routes

-We define a route to show the user the current location history and where unauthorized users can login or register
+We define a route to show the user the current location history and where unauthorized users can login or register.
+This will map to the template defined in [app.jade](app.jade)

 	Router.route "/",
 		template: "locations"